shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 int(input()) ---> value will be integer
 float(input()) ---> value will be float

+# User Input

+--> Python allows for user input.
+Means we are able to ask the user for input.
+--> The method is a bit different in Python 3.6 than Python 2.7.
+--> Python 3.6 uses the input() method.
+Python 2.7 uses the raw_input() method.
+--> Eg :- Python 3.6
+username = input("Enter username:")
+print("Username is: " + username)
+--> Python 2.7
+username = raw_input("Enter username:")
+print("Username is: " + username)
+--> Python stops executing when it comes to the input() function, and continues when the user has given some input.

 ## Comments

 --> used to explain Python code.